bio-ontology-research-group/Onto2Graph/README.md

 2. HermiT: The other reasoner that has been included in the tool.
 3. JGrapht: A graph library that is used to generate graphs from the ontology given.
 4. OWLAPI-osgidistribution (version 4.0.2): Library used to manipulate ontologies.
-5. Jena-Apache (version 3.0.0.2): Library used to generate the RDFXMLGraph.
+5. Jena-Apache (version 3.0.0.2): Library used to generate the RDFXML Graph.

 # Execution